databricks/terraform-provider-databricks/docs/resources/mws_workspaces.md

 * `aws_region` - AWS region of VPC
 * `storage_configuration_id` - `storage_configuration_id` from [storage configuration](mws_storage_configurations.md)
 * `private_access_settings_id` - (Optional) Canonical unique identifier of [databricks_mws_private_access_settings](mws_private_access_settings.md) in Databricks Account

+## token block

+You can specify a `token` block in the body of workspace resource, so that Terraform manages the refresh of PAT token for the deployment user.
+The other option is to create [databricks_obo_token](obo_token.md), though it requires Premium or Enterprise plan enabled as well as more complex setup.
+Token block exposes `token_value`, that holds sensitive PAT token and optionally it can accept two arugments:

+-> **Note** Tokens managed by `token {}` block are recreated when expired.

+* `comment` - (Optional) Comment, that will appear in "User Settings / Access Tokens" page on Workspace UI.
+By default it's "Terraform PAT".
+* `lifetime_seconds` - (Optional) Token expiry lifetime.
+By default its 2592000 (30 days).

 The following arguments could be modified after the workspace is running: